-$$M_1 - M_2 > E_G$$
+$$(M_1 - M_2) \times E_G$$

-- M1 is the gross capital required calculated net of registered reinsurance ceded only; - M2 is the gross capital required calculated net of all reinsurance ceded (registered and unregistered); - E is the weighted net amount at risk ceded to the reinsurer under all agreements deemed to be unregistered reinsurance.
+- > M1 is the gross capital required calculated net of registered reinsurance ceded only; - M2 is the gross capital required calculated net of all reinsurance ceded (registered and unregistered);

+- ➢ is the weighted net amount at risk ceded to the reinsurer under all unregistered reinsurance agreements.
 For qualifying participating policies and adjustable products that meet the criteria in section 1.3, a weight of 50% should be applied to the ceded net amounts at risk.
-For all other policies, the weight used should be 25% if the mortality guarantee term remaining is one year or less, 50% if the guarantee term is greater than one year but less than or equal to five years, and 100% otherwise;

-G is the total weighted net amount at risk ceded to all reinsurers under agreements deemed to be unregistered reinsurance.
+For all other policies, the weight used should be 25% if the mortality guarantee term remaining is one year or less, 50% if the guarantee term is greater than one year but less than or equal to five years, and 100% otherwise; - > G is the total weighted net amount at risk ceded to all reinsurers under unregistered reinsurance agreements.